wlandau/fbseq/README.md

 fbseq
 ==========
-This is an R package for analyzing RNA-seq datasets with arbitrary experimental designs and computing arbitrary posterior probabilities of interest.
+`fbseq` is an R package for analyzing bowtie-preprocessed RNA-sequencing datasets with arbitrary experimental designs and computing arbitrary posterior probabilities of interest.
 The computation is accelerated with CUDA.
 Please read the vignettes.